grounding-ai/grounding-ai.github.io/README.md

 # Current status

-- Edit the index.md, if you want to change the page.
+- Edit the index.md, if you want to change the page [Grounding AI](https://grounding-ai.github.io/)

 We are in the process of printing the *Grounded AI Map*.
 Upcoming: workshop with the Danish Technical Museum for a 2025 exhibition.